zakhar-kogan/kb-obsidian/pages/discrete math.md

 		- Cartesian product $A\times B$ is the set of all ordered pairs (a,b) where $a\in A$ and $b\in B$
 		- $A \{a,b\} \times B \{0,1\} = \{(a,0), (a,1), (b,0), (b,1)\}$
 	- ## Union & Intersection
+	  collapsed:: true
 		- Union: $A \cup B = \{x|x \in A \vee x \in B\}$
 		- Intersection: $A \cap B = \{x| x \in A \wedge x \in B\}
+	- ## Universes and complements
+		-
 - # Function, formal definition
   collapsed:: true
 	- Function F between A and B is: